January 11, 2021

 This year’s judge, award-winning novelist Monique Truong, chose the winner from the Shortlist announced in September 2020.
 The shortlist titles were As a River by Sion Dayson (Jaded Ibis Press), Confessions of an Innocent Man by David R. Dow (Dutton) and Valentine by Elizabeth Wetmore (Harper Collins).

-Written in spare and lyrical prose and set in Georgia, As a River moves back and forth across decades, evoking the mysterious play of memory as it touches upon shame and redemption, despair, and connection.
+Set in Georgia, written in spare and lyrical prose, As a River moves back and forth across decades, evoking the mysterious play of memory as it touches upon shame and redemption, despair, and connection.
 At its heart it’s a novel about our struggles to understand each other, and the stories we tell ourselves in order to survive.
-Sion Dayson grew up in North Carolina and earned an MFA from Vermont College of Fine Arts.
-Her work has appeared in Electric literature, Utne Reader, and more.

 Sion Dayson was born in New York and raised in North Carolina.
 After a decade spent in Paris where she acquired French nationality, she now makes her home in Valencia, Spain.
 Her work has appeared in numerous venues including The Writer, The Rumpus, Electric Literature, Hunger Mountain, Utne Reader, The Wall Street Journal, and several anthologies.
 Jaded Ibis Press is a feminist press committed to publishing socially engaged literature with an emphasis on the voices of people of color, people with disabilities, and other historically silenced and culturally marginalized voices.

 The Crook’s Corner Book Prize, established as a collaboration between the iconic Southern restaurant, Crook’s Corner, in Chapel Hill, North Carolina, and the Crook’s Corner Book Prize Foundation, was inspired by the prestigious book awards long given by famous “literary cafés” in Paris.